New Model Army: Second English Civil War

 During 1649, there were three mutinies over pay and political demands.
 The first involved 300 infantrymen of Colonel John Hewson's regiment, who declared that they would not serve in Ireland until the Levellers' programme had been realised.
 They were cashiered without arrears of pay, which was the threat that had been used to quell the mutiny at the Corkbush Field rendezvous.

 In the Bishopsgate mutiny, soldiers of the regiment of Colonel Edward Whalley stationed in Bishopsgate, in London, made demands similar to those of Hewson's regiment.
 They were ordered out of London.

 Less than two weeks later, there was a larger mutiny involving several regiments over pay and political demands.
 After the resolution of the pay issue, the Banbury mutineers, consisting of 400 soldiers with Leveller sympathies under the command of Captain William Thompson, continued to negotiate for their political demands.
 They set out for Salisbury in the hope of rallying support from the regiments billeted there.
 Cromwell launched a night attack on 13 May, in which several mutineers perished, but Captain Thompson escaped, only to be killed in another skirmish near the Diggers community at Wellingborough.
 The rest were imprisoned in Burford Church until three were shot in the Churchyard on 17 May.

-With the failure of this mutiny, the Levellers' power base in the New Model Army was destroyed.
+Regiments added before or during the Second Civil War

 Ireland

-Later that year, on 15 August 1649, the New Model Army landed in Ireland to start the Cromwellian conquest of Ireland.
-The soldiers in this expeditionary force were not the first New Model soldiers to fight in Ireland (many hundreds had fought in the major battles of the previous years) but the scale of the 1649 deployment far exceeded all earlier efforts.
-Many soldiers were reluctant to serve in this campaign, as Ireland had a bad reputation amongst English soldiers, and regiments had to draw lots to decide who would go on the expedition.

-The politically and religiously disunited Royalist and Catholic coalition they met in Ireland were at a major disadvantage against the New Model Army.
-After the shock defeats at Rathmines and Drogheda, many of the Royalist soldiers opposing the Parliamentarian forces became demoralised, melting away at the first opportunity.
-The Scottish Royalist army in Ulster was badly weakened by desertion before the battle of Lisnagarvey for example.

-However, resistance by some of the native Irish Catholic forces, who were faced with land confiscations and suppression of their religion in the event of a Parliamentarian conquest, proved stubborn and protracted.
-Some units, notably the veteran Ulster Confederate Catholic forces, proved resilient enemies.
-As a result, the New Model soldiers suffered considerably in the campaign.
-After victories with few Parliamentary casualties at Drogheda and Wexford in 1649, the fighting became more protracted and casualties began to mount.